ansarahmed97/ansarahmed97/README.md

 - 👋 Hi, I’m Ansar Ahmed
 - 👀 Im make wonderful projects using HTML, CSS/Bootstrap, JavaScript, React.JS and NodeJS,
-- 🌱 I’m currently learning PHP
+- 🌱 currently learning PHP
-- 💞️ If youn have any idfeas and want to join me in your project
+- 💞️ If youn have any ideas and want to join me in your project
 - 📫 then reach me by unsing instagram https://www.instagram.com/ansarahmed._/
 - You can also mail me at @ansaaar97@gmail.com